Borisvl/bigbash/Readme.md

 * Queries without a FROM part

 ### Special Syntax
-BigBash only supports inner and left hash joins, as well as the _HASH JOIN_ operator. _HASH JOIN_ acts like a normal join, but is more performant in situations where the right side of the join fits completely into memory.
+BigBash only supports inner and left hash joins, as well as the _HASH JOIN_ operator. _HASH JOIN_ acts like a normal join, but uses a hash map internally to store the values of the right-hand side.
+It's faster/more performant in situations where the right side of the join fits completely into memory.
+BigBash's support of _HASH JOIN_ is one of its special qualities.

 For right or outer joins, use the normal join operation instead.

 If the join-key of the right table is marked "unique" in the corresponding _CREATE TABLE_ statement, the hash join operation is even faster.